visual4site/domo_ruby_sdk/README.md

 ## Usage

-Please review the ./spec/domo_ruby_sdk_spec.rb for usage examples.
+Please review the ./spec/domo_dataset_spec.rb for usage examples.
 Here you can:

 * authenticate with domo
 * create a dataset
 * delete a dataset
-* fetch list of datasets
-* create dataset stream
+* update a dataset
-* publish to dataset stream
+* append to a dataset
-* finalize dataset stream
+* get dataset metadata